We use cookies on this site to enhance your experience.

 Other course requirements:

-With the approval of the graduate coordinator and the dean of Graduate and Postdoctoral Studies, you may choose some of your electives from those courses offered by other master's programs at Laurier, or by another university.
+With the approval of the graduate co-ordinator and the dean of graduate & postdoctoral studies, students may choose some of their electives from those courses offered by other master's programs at Laurier, or by another university.

 Contact Us: